-Viren D’Sa, MD chief of pediatrics at Memorial and director of the New England Pediatric Institute of Neurodevelopment gives the facts on common myths.
+Viren D’Sa, MD, and Ana Catarina Garnecho, MD, New England Pediatric Institute of Neurodevelopment (NEPIN) give the facts on common myths.

-1. MYTH: There is an autism epidemic going on.
+MYTH: There is an “Autism epidemic” going on.

 TRUTH: There is no doubt the number of children diagnosed with autism spectrum disorder has risen over the past 10 years.
 However, characterizing it as an epidemic is inaccurate and gives the impression of a clear cause for the increasing numbers.
 While a cause for the occurrence of autism is yet to be identified, we are seeing greater awareness of the condition.
 This has led to children being evaluated in larger numbers due to concerns raised by various caregivers and educators who spend a significant amount of time with them.